nikvdp/neomux/README.md

 - `:NeomuxTmuxClean` - Clean up reattached session markers.
 - `:NeomuxRename <name>` - Rename the current terminal (syncs tmux and neovim).
 - `:NeomuxRenamePrompt` - Prompt for a new terminal name.
+- `:NeomuxRenameSession <name>` - Rename the current session (display name only).
+- `:NeomuxRenameSessionPrompt` - Prompt for a new session name.

 #### Reconnecting to sessions